Learn from an Amish Lifestyle – Get More Done In Less Time

 Another part of the Amish life I love is their work ethic.

-I decided to try things out for part of a day just to see if I was able to get more done.
+I decided to try things out, living life at least partially as the Amish do just to see if I was able to get more done.

 I shut everything off.

-The phone, TV, radio, computer.
-I let my mind be in the moment and kept my focus on the tasks at hand.
+The phone, TV, Radio, and computer.
+I let my mind be in the moment and keep my focus on the tasks at hand.

 Then something pretty amazing happened.